- Node.js as backend technology

 Node.js major use cases

-eBay – A global eCommerce store for B2C and C2C selling activities around the globe. eBay has leveraged the ability of Node.JS to manage data-intensive applications and high-traffic websites.
+eBay – A global eCommerce store for B2C and C2C selling activities around the globe. eBay has leveraged the ability of Node.js to manage data-intensive applications and high-traffic websites.

-LinkedIn – the global platform for professionals to communicate with each other leverages Node.JS to manage the ever-growing users’ database.
+LinkedIn – the global platform for professionals to communicate with each other leverages Node.js to manage the ever-growing users’ database.
 The high-speed feature of Node.js well handles connections and many messages.

 PayPal leverages Node.js because it allows the company to serve over 200 million users in virtually all currencies without any slowdown.